 “financial advisers are rogues – except for mine.
 I got lucky…..”

 At an individual practitioner level this does present an opportunity though.
-When it comes to managing our own professional image – and I do mean each professional individually – perhaps the single greatest opportunity to rebuild some trust and credibility is to tackle the consumers fears head on.
+When it comes to managing our own professional image – and I do mean each professional individually – perhaps the single greatest opportunity to build some trust and credibility is to tackle the consumers concerns about the industry head on.
 Let’s talk about “the elephant in the room”, instead of pretending it doesn’t exist.

 The big issues that create the distrust are things like perceived or real conflicts; methods of payment; protection of client information and privacy; training and education standards; codes of conduct and consumer complaint redress…..all the things that the regulators and consumer groups focus upon.

 Why not take each of those issues and address them right up front?